phonglk/optimise-nct-util/README.md

 Drag and drop "Optimise NCT" to your bookmark bar

-After NCT Player is loaded, just click the bookmark bar to optimise its player.
+After NCT User Player is loaded, just click the bookmark bar to optimise its player.

+* User Player is your own playlist at /user/ ...

 # What is NCT ?